 - WISP (Written Information Security Program): MIT's response to the Standards for the Protection of Personal Information of the Residents of MA; as well as other laws and policies followed by MIT.

-- Copyright at MIT: Learn what to do if you receive a notification regarding copyright infringement and how to be in compliance with the laws, policies and procedures of copyright at MIT.
-Various copyright-related resources and reference materials are also provided.
+- Copyright at MIT: Learn what to do if you receive a notification regarding copyright infringement and how to be in compliance with the laws, policies, and procedures of copyright at MIT.
+Copyright-related resources and reference materials are also provided.

 - Merchant services: Review the list of requirements to protect financial data as a merchant at MIT at the VPF website.

-- Protection of personal information at MIT: Learn more about the steps and resources available to members of MIT at Information Protection @ MIT.
+- Protection of personal information at MIT: Information Protection @ MIT.